jcubic/jquery-terminal-wiki/Getting-Started.md

 If you have more than one terminal on the page.
 Or more than one application with the terminal on the same origin (protocol+domain+port) you can share the command line history or make each terminal have a different history.
 To make terminals share history you just need to give them the same `name` (using an option) or do nothing because by default each terminal will have the same name.
 But if you want each terminal to have different history you just give them different names.

-You can filter which commands should go to history and which don't using the `historyFilter` option.
-It can be regular expression that, if match,  will not add the command to history (you can use regex /^\s/ to not store commands that begin with space like in bash).
+You can filter which commands should go to history and which don't use the `historyFilter` option.
+It can be a regular expression that, if match,  will not add the command to history (you can use regex /^\s/ to not store commands that begin with space like in bash).
 You can also specify a function where you can use some logic and return true or false.

 You can also limit the number of commands in history using the `historySize` option; if you set it to `false`, it will not restrict the size (but it may fill up your **localStorage** or the **cookies**).

-If you want the history to be persist only during the current session, you can use *in memory* history, instead of localStorage or cookies, by using the memory option set to true.
+If you want the history to persist only during the current session, you can use *in memory* history, instead of localStorage or cookies, by using the memory option set to true.

 But this will make all the data actually saved to memory (the same will happen with all data required by terminal like authentication token or interpreter names).

 ### Prompt

-The prompt is the string in beginning of the command line, you can specify the prompt using:
+The prompt is the string at the beginning of the command line, you can specify the prompt using:
 * prompt option
-* if you have nested interpreter created from nested object
+* if you have a nested interpreter created from a nested object
-* if you use push to create new interpreter
+* if you use push to create a new interpreter
 * if call term.set_prompt method

-the prompt can be string (it can have formatting) or function with single callback as argument that should be called with new prompt.
+the prompt can be a string (it can have formatting) or function with a single callback as an argument that should be called with a new prompt.

 ```javascript
 $(function() {